Visit museums, galleries, markets and attractions in downtown Baton Rouge.

 On a hilltop across River Road, Louisiana's "Castle on the River," the Old State Capitol, serves as a political history museum and home to distinguished awards for architecture and exhibits.
 Unique Gothic and Victorian architecture, a stained glass dome and cast-iron staircase accent this classical restored structure.
 A one of a kind animatronic exhibit, "Huey Long Live – The Kingfish Speaks,” brings the old Kingfish back to life.
 And don't miss "The Ghost of the Castle," a unique theatrical presentation by the ghost of Sarah Morgan.

-A restored World War II Fletcher-class destroyer, the USS KIDDis docked along the Mississippi River.
+Perhaps one of the most unexpected sights in downtown Baton Rouge is the USS KIDD Veterans Memorial & Museum.
+A restored World War II Fletcher-class destroyer, the USS KIDD is docked along the Mississippi River.
 The museum features restored aircraft, the largest ship model collection in the South, historic artifacts and a riverboat pilothouse.
 It is also home to the Louisiana Memorial Plaza with names of over 7,000 Louisiana natives killed in combat.

 With a diverse group of micro enterprises and four open-air commercial kitchens, the Main Street Market creates an affordable market hall for small local farmers, artists and businesses.
-Its location in the Galvez Parking Garage in the center of downtown Baton Rouge helps bring the country to the city.
+It is home to BREADA's Red Stick Farmers Market every Saturday morning.
+The location in the center of downtown Baton Rouge helps bring the country to the city.
 From fresh produce and local delicacies to nutrition classes and the arts, Main Street Market is a wonderful addition to a revitalized downtown.